rsingh85/hackerrank/README.md

-# hackerrank-js
+# hackerrank
-A repository to store my HackerRank JavaScript solutions.
+A repository to store my HackerRank solutions.